slackalaxy/dep-check/README.md

 the packages that are installed, then reports them and outputs their immediate installed dependents.

-## prtdepadd
-Adds missing dependencies to a port.

-First, `prtdepadd` scans the Pkgfile for existing dependencies, then calls `finddeps` and merges both back in the Pkgfile.
-The port must be installed first.

 ## revlibpkg
 Find which ports contain missing libraries needed by a package.